 I feel like the blanks have been filled in now, it really is worth getting hold of a copy if you are a web designer or involved in web design projects in any way.

 My web design knowledge so far has been gained by example and by being thrown into projects at the deep end, but this book makes you stop and look at the process of designing websites from the ground up.
-Many of the projects I have worked on in the past, particularly when working for a large fast moving agency (who shall remain nameless as my ex-boss is bound to stumble across this at some point and think it is a slur), started with a graphic design in photoshop, then we used old skool “slice and dice” to deconstruct the design and the used string and gaffer tape to put it back together to masquerade as a web site.
+Many of the projects I have worked on in the past, particularly when working for a large fast moving agency, started with a graphic design in photoshop, then we used old skool “slice and dice” to deconstruct the design and the used string and gaffer tape to put it back together to masquerade as a web site.

 It didn’t help that the team was divided into designers and site builders.
 The designers, though very good at graphic design, barely knew how to open dreamweaver, let alone use HTML and CSS.
 The site builders weren’t allowed to do any design.
 It didn’t work.